IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 ## Todo:

-- ~Draw~ Check the architecture and ~add it to the paper~ modify it if needed.
+- ~Draw the architecture and add it to the paper; modify it if needed.~
 - Do all citations from reference 21 and onward.
 - Add a cover page.